How does the program work?

 Home inspectors need a broad technical knowledge of the systems of a house, good reasoning abilities and well-developed interpersonal skills to work in a customer service-oriented profession.
 They enjoy working independently and have an interest in how things work.
 Their ability to communicate verbally and in writing, and to present themselves professionally are keys to success.

-Optional 30-hour live webinar program: This series of 10 three-hour live webinars adds another dimension to the learning at a cost of only $500.
+30-hour webinar program: This series of 10 three-hour webinars delivered by experts in the industry adds another dimension to the learning.
 You can take these evening sessions from the comfort of your own home.